shaunluttin/project-management-approaches/rapid-development-lifecycle-planning.md

 People learning chess (and software) tend to go through simmilar stages.

-Lifecycles are to software how strategy is to chess.
+Strategy is to chess how **lifecycle models** are to software.

+> For our purproses, the main function of a lifecycle model is to establish the order in which a project specifies, prototypes, designs, implements, reviews, tests, and performs other activities.
+(McConnell, 1996)

-Carlsen has reached New Dynamism.
+Magnus Carlsen has reached New Dynamism.

 ![image](https://user-images.githubusercontent.com/2066637/189397773-305e104c-b450-4a9e-9ea4-1aa288bd1b12.png)

 # The Lifecycle Model Menu

 Adapted from McConnell, S. (1996).
-Rapid development: Taming wild software schedules.

 * Pure Waterfall
 * Code-and-Fix